-And now just a few months into 2020, I have been invited to serve as vice chair of the Society for Hospital Medicine’s Patient Experience Committee and to join the executive board of the San Francisco Bay Area chapter.
+I was recently invited to serve as chair of the Patient Experience Executive Council for the Society for Hospital Medicine’s Patient Experience Committee.
 I am so excited to share my knowledge and passion with clinicians across the country.

 Many hospitalists shy away from leadership roles.
 The mountain is tough to scale, but the view from the top is worth it.
 The key is to start, even if you don’t feel ready.
 I am here to tell you it can be done!